 It happens to us all occasionally; we enthusiastically open a wrapped holiday present only to find that it’s something we don’t want and don’t plan on using.
 So what can we do with our unwanted gifts?
-“Upcycle” them, of course!
+“Upcycle”your holiday gifts, of course!

-Here are some creative solutions for Mindful Gifts®:
+Here are some creative solutions for unwanted gifts:

 - Holiday baskets and tins.
 Tins of assorted popcorn are really popular during the holidays.
 After you finish eating the snacks, consider repurposing the tins with a stencil and a little spray paint.
 You could then use the containers as reusable gift tins.
 If you have baskets full of healthy treats, consider feeding the birds.
 They love certain fruit and nuts.

 - Christmas sweaters.
 You only need so many Christmas sweaters.
 If you’ve received yet another one, don’t fret.
 There are many ways you can upgrade this garment.
 Consider turning it into a cozy rug, a pillow, a headband, or a jacket for the dog.